Meet our team

 Patricia A. Van Kley, PhD

-Patricia is certified in mind-body medicine by the Center for Mind-Body Medicine (https://cmbm.org) and is one of their senior faculty.
-She facilitates the mind-body skills group at Fort Meigs Wellness & Behavioral Health.
+Patricia is certified in mind-body medicine by the Center for Mind-Body Medicine (CMBM) and is one of their senior faculty.
+She facilitates mind-body skills groups at Fort Meigs Wellness and conducts daylong and weekend retreats focusing on mind-body skills.

-Patricia developed and taught a course entitled “Mindfulness, Meditation and Health” for Saybrook University.
-Some of her work for CMBM includes a hospital-wide training in mind-body medicine for clinical and support staff at Eskenazi Hospital in Indianapolis, Indiana, a training for tribal and school leaders at Pine Ridge Indian Reservation in South Dakota and a training for teachers and community leaders in Parkland Florida following the Marjorie Stoneman Douglas School shooting.
+Patricia developed and taught a course entitled “Mindfulness, Meditation, and Health” for Saybrook University.
+Some of her recent work for CMBM includes a hospital-wide training in mind-body medicine for clinical and support staff at Eskenazi Hospital in Indianapolis, Indiana and a training for tribal and school leaders at Pine Ridge Indian Reservation in South Dakota.

 Michael Roehrs, MSW, LISW-S, DCSW

 Michael Roehrs holds a Master of Social Work degree from the University of North Carolina.
 He is certified as a Diplomat in Clinical Social Work.
-He is licensed as an Independent Social Worker with supervisory endorsement and has over forty years of experience as a clinical social worker.
+He is a Licensed Independent Social Worker with supervisory endorsement and has over thirty years of experience.

-Michael utilized a solution-oriented approach to helping individuals and families find resolution to life's challenges.
-He enjoys working with teenagers and adults who are experiencing difficulty in copying.
-These challenges may include dealing with depression, anxiety, PTSD, stress management, ADD/ADHD and work-related issues.
-Michael has completed extensive post-graduate training in couples and family therapy and in the behavioral management of chronic pain and chronins and end stage illness.
-In addition to his clinical work, Michael has provided consultations to family businesses and larger corporations on resolving employee issues.
+Michael utilizes a solution-oriented approach to helping individuals and families find resolution to life’s challenges.
+He enjoys working with teenagers and adults who are experiencing difficulty in coping.
+These challenges may include dealing with depression, anxiety, PTSD, stress management, ADD/ADHD and work related issues.
+Michael has completed extensive post-graduate training in couples and family therapy and in behavioral management of chronic pain and chronic and end stage illness.
+In addition to his clinical work, Michael has provided consultation to family businesses and larger corporations on resolving employee issues.

 Barbara E. Metcalf, LISW, ACSW, MSW